eclipse/streamsheets/README.md

 ### Who maintains Streamsheets?

 Streamsheets are maintained by the [Cedalo AG](https://cedalo.com/).
-Please check out our [team page](https://cedalo.com/en/aboutus/)!

 ### Looking for a hosted version of Streamsheets?